 The Learning Curve

 It takes time to learn how cook with a wood stove, so don’t expect perfect pot roasts and sugar cookies on your first try.
 Start out by heating water for tea, or making coffee with an old fashioned percolator.
 When you have a pretty good idea of how hot to stoke up the fire, try a new project.
 Simmering a pot of soup for the afternoon while you watch football or knit a sweater is another easy cooking project.
-Making pancakes for breakfast or a stir fry for dinner will be a little bit more challenging.
+Making pancakes for breakfast or a stir fry for dinner is a bit more challenging.
 You won’t want to build the fire up enough for this if the weather is still pretty warm.
-In the dead of winter, when the snow is blowing and the temps drop you’ll be happy to heat the house up for that.
+In the dead of winter, when the snow is blowing and the temps drop you’ll be happy to heat the house up.

 Cooking With Wood in the Summer